kwalczak80/Clonmel-Hiking-Club/README.md

   <li><strong>Contact Us</strong></li>
 <ul>
 <li>This section allows users to send a message with their queries,</li>
-<li>Relevant information must be provided in order to send message i.e. All sections of the form must be fill in order to send message.</li>
+<li>Relevant information must be provided in order to send message i.e., all sections of the form must be filled in order to send a message.</li>
 <li>After the user clicks on <strong>Send message</strong> button a confirmation page will be open(in the same window) informing that their message has been sent</li>
 </ul>
 </ul>